 Using a variety of mechanical separation devices, IVI removes heavy particulates from air streams.
-Two common mechanical separation devices are cyclones and classifiers.
+Two common mechanical separation devices are cyclone dust separators and classifiers.
 IVI can customize either of these devices to fit any unique application as a means of meeting efficiencies, pressure drops and space requirements.

 Other Mechanical Separators

 Other mechanical separators use baffle plates, gravity and screens to separate material from the air stream.
 IVI has built a large variety of these devices and can customize them to fit your needs.